 What search filters impact supply?

-We are able to provide supply data for some (but not all) of the job attributes in our search experience: function, occupation, industry (when available), title, skills, certifications, experience level and keywords.
+We are able to provide supply data for some (but not all) of the job attributes in our search experience: function, occupation, industry (when available), title, skills, credentials, experience level and keywords.
 In other words, adding these filters to your search will change the supply.

 We currently do not provide supply figures for education level and employment type.
 If your search includes either of these attributes, supply is calculated as if those criteria were not part of your search.

 Why do you use government data as the basis for supply?

 In 2018, we had more than 340 million social profiles in our database, which our data scientists used for numerous analyses.
 At the time, we concluded that we weren’t comfortable using social profiles as the sole basis for our supply numbers.

 Why don’t we trust social profile data on its own?
 You may remember the story of the 1948 U.S. presidential election from your history or statistics classes.
 The Chicago Tribune incorrectly called the election in favor of challenger Thomas Dewey over incumbent Harry Truman based on a flawed political poll that included significant sampling errors.
 Voters were polled by telephone, and at the time, only well-to-do people (who were more likely to vote for Dewey) owned phones.
 As a result, the sample population did not reflect the true voting population.